NCAR/ncar-jobqueue/README.md

 python -m pip install ncar-jobqueue
 ```

-(COMING SOON)
-NCAR-jobqueue will also be available from conda-forge for conda installations:
+NCAR-jobqueue is also available from conda-forge for conda installations:

 ```bash
 conda install -c conda-forge ncar-jobqueue